jmpsec/osctrl/ARCHITECTURE.md

 There is no global middleware chain or declarative authorization policy.
 Authentication wrappers, rate limits, feature gates, and permission checks are attached explicitly to routes and handlers.

 Optional live updates use `GET /api/v1/events?env=<name-or-uuid>&topic=queries` (also `topic=carves`, repeatable).
+Session-scoped topics are also supported:
+`topic=console&console_session=<id>` and
-Enable `service.eventsEnabled` / `--events-enabled`
+`topic=file_explorer&file_explorer_session=<id>`.
+Enable
-on API and TLS and set `service.eventsNamespace` / `--events-namespace` to the same deployment-unique value.
+`service.eventsEnabled` / `--events-enabled` on API and TLS and set `service.eventsNamespace` / `--events-namespace` to the same deployment-unique value.
 Both default to disabled/unset.
 The equivalent environment variables are `SERVICE_EVENTS_ENABLED` and `SERVICE_EVENTS_NAMESPACE`.
 Namespaces use 1–64 letters, digits, underscores, or hyphens and isolate deployments sharing Redis, including deployments using different Redis database numbers.

 `pkg/events` publishes bounded, best-effort Redis Pub/Sub invalidation hints and fans them out to API subscribers.
-Each connection is scoped to an environment and authorized query/carve topics; interactive query types are excluded.
+Each connection is scoped to an environment and authorized query/carve topics; console and file-explorer hints also require AdminLevel plus creator ownership of the selected active session.
 The API rechecks token validity and permissions before each batch and during idle heartbeats.
 Broker reconnects and slow-subscriber overflow close streams so the frontend obtains fresh REST snapshots.
-The environment layout shares one fetch-based SSE stream between query/carve views and keeps their existing polling as reconciliation and mixed-version fallback.
+The environment layout shares one fetch-based SSE stream between query/carve views; console and file explorer open session-specific streams after session creation.
 Hints do not guarantee result persistence, operation completion, replay, or download availability.
 Commands, pagination, result data, and downloads continue through REST.
-The first release does not change console/file-explorer sessions or add WebSocket transport.
+No WebSocket transport is used.

 ## Authentication / Session Model